docker-hy/docker-hy.github.io/data/part-2/section-2.md

   </html>
 ```

-It's "working", but the nginx just doesn't know which service we want.
-The `nginx-proxy` works with two environment variables: `VIRTUAL_HOST` and `VIRTUAL_PORT`. `VIRTUAL_PORT` is not needed if the service has `EXPOSE` in it's docker image.
+It's "working", but the Nginx just doesn't know which service we want.
+The `nginx-proxy` works with two environment variables: `VIRTUAL_HOST` and `VIRTUAL_PORT`. `VIRTUAL_PORT` is not needed if the service has `EXPOSE` in it's Docker image.
 We can see that `jwilder/whoami` sets it: <https://github.com/jwilder/whoami/blob/master/Dockerfile#L9>

-Note:

-- For Mac users with the M1 chip you may see the following error message: `runtime: failed to create new OS thread`.
-In this case you can use the docker image `ninanung/nginx-proxy` instead which offers a temporary fix until `jwilder/nginx-proxy` is updated to support M1 Macs.
+- Note: Mac users with the M1 processor you may see the following error message: `runtime: failed to create new OS thread`.
+In this case you can use the Docker Image `ninanung/nginx-proxy` instead which offers a temporary fix until `jwilder/nginx-proxy` is updated to support M1 Macs.

 The domain `colasloth.com` is configured so that all subdomains point to `127.0.0.1`.
 More information about how this works can be found at [colasloth.github.io](https://colasloth.github.io), but in brief it's a simple DNS "hack".
 Several other domains serving the same purpose exist, such as `localtest.me`, `lvh.me`, and `vcap.me`, to name a few.
 In any case, let's use `colasloth.com` here: